wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-network/virtual-network-ip-addresses-overview-classic.md

 ### DNS hostname resolution
 When you create a cloud service or an IaaS VM, you need to provide a cloud service DNS name which is unique across all resources in Azure.
 This creates a mapping in the Azure-managed DNS servers for *dnsname*.chinacloudapp.cn to the public IP address of the resource.
 For instance, when you create a cloud service with a cloud service DNS name of **contoso**, the fully-qualified domain name (FQDN) **contoso.chinacloudapp.cn** will resolve to a public IP address (VIP) of the cloud service.
 You can use this FQDN to create a custom domain CNAME record pointing to the public IP address in Azure.

-### Cloud services
+###<a name="Cloud-services"></a> Cloud services
 A cloud service always has a public IP address referred to as a virtual IP address (VIP).
 You can create endpoints in a cloud service to associate different ports in the VIP to internal ports on VMs and role instances within the cloud service.

 A cloud service can contain multiple IaaS VMs, or PaaS role instances, all exposed through the same cloud service VIP.
-You can also assign [multiple VIPs to a cloud service](/documentation/articles/load-balancer-multivip), which enables multi-VIP scenarios like multi-tenant environment with SSL-based websites.
+You can also assign [multiple VIPs to a cloud service](/documentation/art, which enables multi-VIP scenarios like multi-tenant environment with SSL-based websites.

 You can ensure the public IP address of a cloud service remains the same, even when all the role instances are stopped, by using a *static* public IP address, referred to as [Reserved IP](/documentation/articles/virtual-networks-reserved-public-ip).
 You can create a static (reserved) IP resource in a specific location and assign it to any cloud service in that location.
 You cannot specify the actual IP address for the reserved IP, it is allocated from pool of available IP addresses in the location it is created.
 This IP address is not released until you explicitly delete it.